digitalsamba/sinch-conference-middleware/README.md

 USERS : PIN, conference_id, token
 ```

+NOTE : conference ids and user PINs are constructed on the application side.

 Conferences can be created via the applications UI or its API

 ### GET /conferences